Quantum Bit Threads and the Entropohedron: Strict quantum flows

 Given \eqref{S(A)strict}, the set of maximal loose flows contains some strict flows.
 Since they both calculate $S(A)$, one can choose to work with either loose or strict flows.
 The loose flows have the virtue that they require only the same data as the QES itself, namely the metric and the entropy of every region in $\RR_A$.
 The strict flows require the entropy of every bulk region; the flip side is that they therefore encode much more information about the quantum state of the bulk fields.
 Furthermore, the definition doesn't depend on the region $A$; as with classical flows, one can speak of strict flows without specifying the region.

 Because of the flow's divergence constraint, in particular the absolute value, the strict flow satisfies $\int_\Sigma \nabla \cdot v = 0$, assuming that the bulk state is pure, which means the net number of flow lines that end in any bulk region $r$ equals the net number that start in $r^c$.
 This is important for the pictorial interpretation that the quantum bit threads jump across the QES.
-In contrast, with the loose divergence constraint, max-flow lines end in the entanglement wedge of $A$ but do not have to reappear in the complement region.
+In contrast, with the loose divergence constraint, max-flow lines end in the entanglement wedge of $A$ \footnote{ Throughout this paper, what we mean by the entanglement wedge of $A$ is the intersection of the time-reflection-symmetric bulk time slice with the common definition of the entanglement wedge of $A$ (the domain of dependence of any codim-1 spacelike surface whose boundary is $A \cup \text{QES}_A$).
+Our entanglement wedge is a codim-0 region with respect to the bulk time slice.} but do not have to reappear in the complement region.

 In general, there is no advantage to have sources in the entanglement wedge of $A$, because bit thread flow lines attached to them cannot increase the flux through $A$.
 So, does there always exist a member in the set of optimal flow configurations such that the entanglement wedge of $A$ contains only sinks and no sources?
 No, and Fig.~\ref{fig:ClosedUniverse2} is a counterexample: the threads have to reappear in the southern hemisphere of the sphere, which is part of A's entanglement wedge.
 This is not just a peculiarity of disconnected bulks because, even if we connected the southern hemisphere to the left disk in Fig~\ref{fig:ClosedUniverse2} with a narrow wormhole, some threads would still have to be sourced in the sphere's southern hemisphere.